metaleap/gerbil-lsp/lsp/notes.md

 - any made available by the file's existing `import`s
 - generally macro-introduced identifiers in scope, see [considerations in `defs-search`](#macro-related-subleties)
 - bonus stretch goals:
-  - any from any not-yet-imported `std/*` / `gerbil/*` etc or not-yet-imported workspace-local source files with an additional "import edit" to be applied in-editor to the current source (such a text-edit being simply an (insert-text,insert-position) pair)
+  - any from any not-yet-imported `std/*` / `gerbil/*` / pkg deps etc or not-yet-imported project/package-local source files, together with an additional "import edit" struct to be applied in-editor to the current source to import that &mdash; such a text-edit being simply an (insert-text,insert-position) pair
 - plus any `'quoted-symbol` already occurring somewhere in this source file (since one is often slinging them around repeatedly / reusingly, at least in the use-case of enumerants / tags)

 **Further filtering apart from in-scope-ness:**